giantswarm/docs/src/content/getting-started/cloud-provider-accounts/cluster-api/azure/index.md

 You will have to supply a general Delegated Resource Management [template file](https://raw.githubusercontent.com/giantswarm/azure-operator/master/docs/delegatedResourceManagement.json).

 The Delegated Resource Management template uses a [parameters file](https://raw.githubusercontent.com/giantswarm/azure-operator/master/docs/delegatedResourceManagement.parameters.json) to supply the needed variables for configuration.

-Please remember to change the `roleDefinitionId` in case you would like to use your custom role definition.
-Moreover ask your Account Engineer so he can provide you the `GiantSwarmPrincipalID` and `GiantSwarmTenantID`
+__Warning__: Please remember to change the `roleDefinitionId` in case you would like to use your custom role definition.
+Moreover, ask your Account Engineer so he can provide you with the `GiantSwarmPrincipalID` and `GiantSwarmTenantID` values.

 ## Accept legal terms for deployment of Flatcar image